Henry-Cantrell/Henry-Cantrell/README.md

 My LinkedIn can be found here: https://www.linkedin.com/in/henry-cantrell-29724918a/

 I can easily be reached through there, or via hencan.1997@gmail.com.
-Very open to employment/internship opportunities.
+Open to any and all employment/internship opportunities.

 <!---
 Henry-Cantrell/Henry-Cantrell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.